Why is this medication prescribed?

 Bendamustine injection is used to treat chronic lymphocytic leukemia (CLL; a type of cancer of the white blood cells).
 Bendamustine injection is also used to treat a type of non-Hodgkins lymphoma (NHL: cancer that begins in a type of white blood cell that normally fights infection) that is slow spreading, but has continued to worsen during or after treatment with another medication.
 Bendamustine is in a class of medications called alkylating agents.
 It works by killing existing cancer cells and limiting the growth of new cancer cells.

 How should this medicine be used?

-Bendamustine comes as a powder to be added to fluid and injected intravenously (into a vein) over 30 minutes by a doctor or nurse in a medical office or hospital outpatient clinic.
+Bendamustine comes as a solution (liquid) or as a powder to be mixed with liquid and injected intravenously (into a vein) over 10 minutes or infused intravenously over 30 or 60 minutes by a doctor or nurse in a medical office or hospital outpatient clinic.
 When bendamustine injection is used to treat CLL, it is usually injected once a day for 2 days, followed by 26 days when the medication is not given.
 This treatment period is called a cycle, and the cycle may be repeated every 28 days for as long as 6 cycles.
 When bendamustine injection is used to treat NHL, it is usually injected once a day for 2 days, followed by 19 days when the medication is not given.
 This treatment cycle may be repeated every 21 days for up to 8 cycles.

 Your doctor may need to delay your treatment and adjust your dose if you experience certain side effects.
 Your doctor may also give you other medication(s) to prevent or treat certain side effects.
 Be sure to tell your doctor how you are feeling during your treatment with bendamustine injection.